 Let’s start with, what is a vignette?
 Simply put, it is a small group of objects placed together.
 What is wonderful about creating a vignette is that you can add a little holiday to a room or space in your home without having to decorate your entire home!

 I love to create small holiday vignettes because they are an affordable way to add a warm feeling to any room with just a sprinkle of the holidays.
 The trick to creating a vignette is to keep it small and focused.

-For my Valentine’s Day vignette, I focused on color and shape.
-I love my Rae Dunn “Love” plates, so I knew I wanted to use one of those.
+For my Valentine’s Day vignette, I focused on color and shape and since I love my Rae Dunn “Love” plates, so I knew I wanted to use one of those.
 I am newly obsessed with apothecary jars so wanted to use those also.

-I had made the fabric valentine hearts a couple of years ago and use them each year when I create Valentine’s vignettes.
+A few years ago I made the fabric valentine hearts and I use them each year when I create Valentine’s vignettes.
 I also made some out of felt to add some additional texture and color.
 Be sure to scroll down for the DIY.

 Earlier this week I made the adorable Valentine’s Day Sugar Cookies and thought they would be perfect to add to the vignette for a little sweetness (pun intended).

 And finally, I added the faux flowers in a cute white pitcher to complete the vignette.
 When creating a vignette, I start with some core objects and then build from there, adding and taking away until I love it.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .